Transporting continuity properties from a poset to its subposets: Introduction

+Combining the preservation of directed sups and the refinement property guarantees the transfer of continuity properties from $P$ to $A$, as stated by our main theorem.

+\begin{theorem*}[Main Theorem, shortened version] Let $A$ be a subset of a poset $P$ that preserves directed sups and has the refinement property.
+Then $A$ is a way-below preserving subposet of $P$ and the Scott-open subsets of $A$ coincide with the subsets induced by the Scott-open subsets of $P$.
+Moreover, if $P$ is continuous, then $A$ is continuous. \end{theorem*}

-Also, a subset $Q$ of $P$ is called a \textit{subposet} of $P$ if the way-below relation $\ll_Q$ on $Q$ is the restriction to $Q \times Q$ of the way-below relation on $P$, i.e.\ if, for all $x, y \in Q$, $x$ is way-below $y$ in $Q$ if and only if $x$ is way-below $y$ in $P$.
+Here by a \textit{way-below preserving subposet} of a poset $P$ we mean a subset $A$ preserving directed sups and such that the way-below relation $\ll_A$ on $A$ coincides with the restriction to $A \times A$ of the way-below relation $\ll_P$ on $P$.

-\begin{lemma} Let $P$ be a conditionally-complete interpolating poset.
-If $Q$ is a kernel retract of $P^*$, then $Q$ is a conditionally-complete subposet of $P$.
-Moreover, $\bigvee_Q D = \bigvee D$, for all nonempty subsets $D$ of $Q$ bounded above. \end{lemma}